a-guess-at-the-riddle/a-guess-at-the-riddle.github.io/about.md

 title: About
 ---

-A speculative philosophical blog primarily influenced by the work of the American philosopher Charles Sanders Peirce.
-Also including a link directory of academic articles, books, talks and lecture courses.
+An collection of essays in synthetic philosophy primarily influenced by the work of the American philosopher Charles Sanders Peirce (1839–1914).
+Also includes a link directory of academic articles, books, talks and lecture courses.
-Other big influences include: John Dewey, Terrence Deacon, Jordan Peterson, Wai H Tsang, & Kenneth Stanley

 ## About About Pages